afnanenayet/diffsitter/README.md

 *Note: the numbers correspond to line numbers from the original files.*

+You can also filter which tree sitter nodes are considered in the diff through the config file.

 Since it uses the AST to calculate the difference, it knows that the formatting differences in `main` between the two files isn't a meaningful difference, so it doesn't show up in the diff.